crustio/crust-wiki/docs/democracy-guide.md

 sidebar_label: Democracy Guide
 ---

 The Democracy module is an important part of Crust Network, reflecting the advantages of Crust on-chain governance and degree of decentralization.
+The whole picture of Democracy module contains the following parts:

+1. [**Proposals&Referenda**](#1-proposalsreferenda): General democracy module that every one can submit a proposal and vote for the proposal to make Crust Network better.
+2. [**Treasury&Tips**](#2-treasurytips): A treasury module which can support eco-system growing and provide the source of tips.
+3. [**Bounty**](#3-bounty): Bounty module that everyone can open a bounty.
+4. [**Council**](#4-council): Council system which can decide the big decision about Crust Network, which has root authority right.
+5. [**Technical Committee**](#5-technical-committee): Technical committee which can help maintain the technical part of Crust Network.

+## 1 Proposals&Referenda
-Since the design of the Democracy module is modelled after the British parliamentary system that by nature contains many aspects, this tutorial mainly focuses on the main processes, specific practices, rules, and parameters of the Democracy module for the ease of reading.
+This part mainly focuses on the main processes, specific practices, rules, and parameters of the Democracy module for the ease of reading.

-## Process of Democracy module

-### Main processes
+### 1.1 Main processes
 1. Create a preimage to decide on the code for execution with a request for voting;
 2. Create and submit a proposal;
 3. Review proposals from others or wait for the proposal to be reviewed;
 4. At the end of each Lanuch cycle, the proposal with the highest number of review votes will be selected into the voting stage, and the proposals that pass the voting stage will move on to the execution stage.
 5. A timer will be set for the execution of the approved proposals according to the chain parameters.

-## Practices
+### 1.2 Practices
 1. Create a preimage
 ![democracy_entry_page](assets/democracy/democracy_entry_page.jpeg)
 As shown above, go to the Democracy page and then click on "Submit preimage".